joyent/triton-kbmapi/docs/README.md

 If the request fails to authenticate, a `401 Unauthorized` error is returned.

-If all the checks succeed, the information from the old PIV token (`:guid`) is moved to a history entry for that PIV token.
-Any subsequent requests to `/pivtokens/:guid` should either return a `404 Not found` reply.
+If all the checks succeed, the information from the old PIV token (`:replaced_guid`) is moved to a history entry for that PIV token.
+Any subsequent requests to `/pivtokens/:replaced_guid` should either return a `404 Not found` reply.
 Note we do not try to return a `301 Moved Permanently` response with a new PIV token location because we could have a request to a PIV token which has already been replaced by another, which in turn has been replaced by another one ...

 The newly created PIV token will then be returned, together with the proper `Location` header (`/pivtokens/:new_guid`).
 In case of network/retry issues,